 Blue Angels Practice Flights

 Pensacola serves as the home base of the U.S. Navy Blue Angels, the Navy’s elite flight demonstration squadron.
-During training season the team practices regularly at Naval Air Station Pensacola, and many of those practices are open to the public.
+During training season the team practices regularly at Naval Air Station Pensacola, and many of those practices are open to the public through the museum flight line viewing area.

 Watching the Blue Angels rehearse is one of the most memorable experiences in the region.
 The jets fly tight formations and perform high-speed aerobatic maneuvers directly above the airfield, giving spectators a close look at the precision required for the demonstrations.

-Walking through the village reveals how Pensacola evolved through Spanish, French, British, and American control.
-Because the buildings have been carefully restored, visitors can easily imagine what life looked like in the city hundreds of years ago.
+Walking through the area reveals how Pensacola evolved through Spanish, French, British, and American control.
+Because the buildings have been carefully restored and interpreted, visitors can move through the district and get a much clearer sense of how the city developed over time.

 Palafox Street & Downtown Pensacola

-Palafox Street forms the backbone of downtown Pensacola and serves as the social center of the city.
-The historic street runs north from the waterfront and passes through several blocks filled with restaurants, bars, music venues, and boutique shops.
+Palafox Street forms the backbone of downtown Pensacola and serves as the social and cultural center of the city.
+The street runs north from the waterfront and connects public spaces, museums, theaters, local shops, offices, restaurants, and historic buildings in a way that makes the district unusually walkable for the Florida Panhandle.

 Saenger Theatre